crossplane/crossplane/docs/guides/multi-tenant.md

 Crossplane itself, and when done properly, is a scalable solution to providing dedicated control planes to many tenants within a single organization.

+### Service Provisioning using Open Service Broker API

+Another way to achieve multi-cluster multi-tenancy is by leveraging the possibilities of the [Open Service Broker API] specification and tie it together with Crossplane.

+A possible architecture could look like this: Crossplane and the [Crossplane Service Broker] are running on the central control plane cluster.
+The Crossplane objects which represent the service offerings and service plans, the XRDs and Compositions, leverage [provider-helm] to spin up service instances on one or many service clusters.
+The end-user uses the [Kubernetes Service Catalog] to order services via the Crossplane Service Broker.
+A demo of this concept can be found under [vshn/application-catalog-demo].

+This way even a tight integration of Crossplane in to [Cloudfoundry] is possible.

 <!-- Named Links -->
 [managed resources]: ../concepts/managed-resources.md